Madeley, Staffordshire: Industry

+Madeley has a shopping parade, built by the Wooliscroft family who lived down Furnace Lane.
+The telephone exchange was demolished in the early 1960s.

 Education

 Meadows Primary School, Sir John Offley Primary School and Madeley High School all serve the surrounding area.

-As part of the expansion in higher and further education, Madeley College opened in 1962 and specialised in Men's Physical Education and Home Economics.
+As part of the expansion in higher and further education, Madeley College opened in 1962 and specialised in men's physical education and home economics.
 It closed in the mid-1980s after becoming part of the North Staffordshire Polytechnic.

 Transport

 Roads

 The majority of the settlement sits between the M6 motorway and the West Coast Main Line but there is no access to the motorway or a railway station.
 The A525 road passes through Madeley as a primary route.
 It connects with the A531 which further connects with the A500 to the north.

 Railways

 Madeley was served by two railway stations, with the station on the West Coast Main Line closing in 1954.
 It was previously a stabling point for the Royal Train.
-There was also a Madeley Road station on the North Staffordshire Railway's branch line to Market Drayton which was opened on 1 February 1870 and closed in 1931.
-However, during the 1960s the Station at Madeley Road was reopened and used as a messroom by British Rail Traincrew and Shunters for running Round Coal Trains destined for Silverdale and Holditch Collieries.
-These Trains came off the West Coast Mainline and onto the former Branch via Madeley Chord.
+There was also a station on the North Staffordshire Railway's branch line to Market Drayton which was opened on 1 February 1870 and closed in 1931.
+However, during the 1960s the station at Madeley Road was reopened and used as a messroom by British Rail traincrew and shunters for running around coal trains destined for Silverdale and Holditch Collieries.
+These trains came off the West Coast Mainline and onto the former branch via Madeley Chord.
 This arrangement continued until Silverdale Colliery closed in 1998.